 Routines delivers many benefits.
 These include efficiency, resilience and prioritisation.
 Establishing a routine helps us introduce healthy habits and break poor ones.

 Routine will also allow us to replenish our energy.
 Decision fatigue (overuse) results in decisions that reinforce the status quo.
-Evident in manufacturing, the court system, and even politics.
-Even top surgeons have been found more reluctant to schedule a new surgery with a patient when it is late in their shift.
+Evident in manufacturing, the court system[vi], and politics.
+Even top surgeons have been found more reluctant to schedule a new surgery with a patient when it is late in their shift[vii].

 And remember to include breaks in your routine for nourishment and mindfulness.
-A micro-break allows our resources to recover.
-And food has the added bonus of delivering energy (in the form of glucose) directly to the brain.
+A micro-break allows our resources to recover [viii].
+And food has the added bonus of delivering energy (in the form of glucose) directly to the brain[ix].

-It’s important to also remember that fatigue can also cross over from work into our home life.
-As business professionals, we are already grappling with a bleeding between our roles.
+It’s important to remember that fatigue can also cross over from work into our home life[x].
+As business professionals, we are already grappling with a such a bleed of our responsibilities.

 a.
 Develop a way to create or improve your routine.
 Spend a few minutes before bed jotting down the things you need to first attend to the following morning.
 Or create your day/week in more detail, using some of the automation options discussed above.